ibm-cloud-docs/solution-tutorials/computer-vision-powerai.hidden.md

 ## Train, deploy and test the image classification model
 {: #train_deploy_dl_model}

-In this section, you will create a flower data set and train a image classification model based on the flower images uploaded.
+In this section, you will create a flower data set, assign a category, and train a image classification model based on the flower images uploaded.
 Once you are happy with the accuracy and other model parameters, you will deploy and test the image classification model.

 ### Train the model
 {: #train_model}

-For training the model and testing the deployed model, Download the [Caltech 101 dataset](http://www.vision.caltech.edu/Image_Datasets/Caltech101/) that contains pictures of objects belonging to 101 categories.
-Unzip and extract the dataset folder.
+For training the model, Download the [train.zip](https://ibm.box.com/shared/static/pl4ysss4uivdjnhyh2wyvyta9gccxyae.zip) file which is a subset of images extracted from the original [Ajayi, Gbeminiyi (2018), "Multi-class Weather Dataset for Image Classification", Mendeley Data, v1](http://dx.doi.org/10.17632/4drtyfjtfy.1) that contains pictures pertaining to four weather conditions - cloudy, sunshine, rain and shine respectively. **Unzip and extract** the `train` folder.

+Multi-class weather dataset(MWD) for image classification is a valuable dataset used in the research paper entitled "Multi-class weather recognition from still image using heterogeneous ensemble method".
+The dataset provides a platform for outdoor weather analysis by extracting various features for recognizing different weather conditions.

 1. Access the application via the **PowerAI Vision UI** URL saved from the log output and login with the **PowerAI Vision** credentials provided in the log.
 Click **Get started**.

    Ignore the certificate warning as the SSL certificate is self signed with no potential security threats.
    {:tip}
-1. Click **Create new data set**, set the **Data set name** to `flower_classification_dataset` and click **Create**.
+2. Click **Create new data set**, set the **Data set name** to `weather_classification_dataset` and click **Create**.
-1. To add images to the dataset:
-   1. Click on the data set tile.
+3. To add images to the dataset and to categorize, Click on the `weather_classification_dataset` tile.
-   1. Click on **Import files** and point to the downloaded dataset folder.
+   1. Click on **Import files** and point to the downloaded `train` folder.
-   1. Select **lotus** image dataset folder and import the images to be uploaded for classification
+   2. Select **cloudy** image folder and import all the images to be uploaded for classification.

-   There must be at least **2 categories**.Each category must at least have **5 images**.
-   {:tip}
-3. Categorize the objects
-   - Select at least 5 images of a category type
+   3. Once all the images are imported, expand **categories** on the left pane, select **Uncategorized**, check **Select** on the top menu bar
-   - Click **Assign category**, give **Lotus** as the name and click **Assign**
+   4. Click on **Assign category**, give **Cloudy** as the name and click **Assign**
-   - Repeat the steps with images from **Sunflower** dataset folder
+   5. **Repeat** the steps with images from **sunshine**, **rain**, **shine** dataset folders

-   If you wish to categorize multiple images, expand **categories** on the left pane, select **Uncategorized**, check **Select** on the top menu bar and then Assign a category.
-   {:tip}

-4. Click **Train model**
+4. Click on **Train model**
-   - Select **Image classification** as your type of training
+   1. Select **Image classification** as your type of training
-   - Select **System Default(GoogLeNet)** as your Optimization technique
+   2. Select **System Default(GoogLeNet)** as your Optimization technique
-   - Click **Train model**
+   3. Click **Train model**

 ### Deploy and test the model
 {: #deploy_test_model}

+To test the deployed model, download the [test.zip](https://ibm.box.com/shared/static/mh3je6om9mo415bd5fdiehsbegn77rk1.zip) file, unzip and extract the `test` folder.

 1. Once the training is completed, check the accuracy, model hyperparameters, precision and other details by clicking on **Model details**.
-2. Click **Deploy model** to deploy the trained model.
+2. Click on **Deploy model** to deploy the trained model.
    - Keep the suggested deployed model name.
    - Click **Deploy**.
-1. Once the status changes to **Ready**, click on the model **name**.
+3. Once the status changes to **Ready**, click on the model **name**.
-3. Click on **Copy** under Deployed model API endpoint.
-Save the endpoint for quick reference.
+4. Click on **Copy** under Deployed model API endpoint.
+Save the API URL(endpoint) for quick reference.

    To learn more about the exposed APIs reference and their usage, click on **GET** or **POST** next to the endpoint.
    {:tip}

-4. To test the deployed model,
+5. To test the deployed model,
-   - Click on **Import** and select an image
+   - Click on **Import** and select an image from the downloaded `test` folder
    - Check the **Results** section to check the category and the confidence value

 ## Create a web app with {{site.data.keyword.bpshort}} for image classification